Here are some frequently asked questions by entrepreneurs to guide your consideration of applying to CTAN.

 Can my teammates attend Funding Cycle events with me?

 Each invited company is allowed to have up to two team members (including the presenting entrepreneur) at Pitch Night.

 How does the Member Voting process work?

 During Member Voting, each member is allocated 20 points to assign to the companies that they find the most compelling.
 Members cannot allocate more than five points to any single company.
-After voting is complete, CTAN staff reviews the results and the four companies that receive the highest number of points are invited to participate in Week 2, Staff Review.
+After voting is complete, CTAN staff reviews the results and the four companies that receive the highest number of points are invited to participate in Week 2, Initial DD Review.
 More details on the CTAN Funding Cycle HERE.

 How much time will I have to present at Pitch Night?